THM - Block

 1. What is the username of the first person who accessed our server?

 At this moment all should know, that we are working with a windows machine.
-Better say, with a tcpdump of a windows machine.
-So you should be familier with ntlm.
-If not, read this article about NTLMv2 and/or do the Windows Fundamentaks + Windows Exploitation Basics learning module on TryHackMe.
+More specifically, with a tcpdump of a Windows machine.
+So you should be familiar with ntlm.
+If not, read this article on NTLMv2 and/or do the Windows Fundamentaks + Windows Exploitation Basics learning module on TryHackMe.

 2. What is the password of the user in question 1?